kailuowang/evolvo/README.md

 # evolvo

 *Disclaimer:* There is no political motivation in this at all and would like to remain so.
 Please keep any politcal discussion outside the repo.
 Also I am not an expert on the subject.
 I am very curious of it but couldn't find relevant literature.
-If you happen to know the right place to look please let me know I will really appreciate it.
+If you happen to know the right place to look please, let me know.
+I appreciate it.

 This little program simulates the evolution within a society.
 For lack of a better term, I use `power` to represent the overall fitness of an individual in a society.